ivobeerens-nl/blog/content/blog/2015/07/the-new-way-to-patch-the-vcenter-server-appliance-6/index.md

   - "vcenter-server-appliance"
   - "vcsa"
 author: Ivo Beerens
+url: /2015/07/30/the-new-way-to-patch-the-vcenter-server-appliance-6/
 ---

+The patching process in vCenter Server Appliance (vCSA) version 6 is changed from previous versions.
+It is not possible anymore to use the Virtual Appliance Management Interface (VAMI) and update the appliance using the User Interface.
+The new way to patch the vCenter Server Appliance involves the following steps:
 - Download the patch from the VMware Patch Download Center, [link](https://my.VMware.com/group/VMware/patch).
 - Choose vc and select version 6.x
 - Download the latest patch ISO